On conformal divergences and their population minimizers: Introduction

-There has been a recent burst of interest in new classes of divergences, built from Bregman divergences, known as total Bregman divergences \cite{lTB,ehllIT,llyyhCT,lvRA,lvanTB,lvdAR,vlanTB}.
+There has been a recent burst of interest in a new class of divergences, built from Bregman divergences, known as total Bregman divergences \cite{lTB,ehllIT,elhTB,llyyhCT,lvRA,lvanTB,lvdAR,vlanTB,lvanSR,rglTB}.
 These divergences are invariant to particular transformations of the natural space.
-Experimentally speaking, clustering with their left population minimizers yields significantly improved results compared to (ordinary) Bregman divergences \cite{lTB}.
+Experimentally speaking, clustering with their left population minimizers yields significantly improved results compared to ordinary Bregman divergences in domains like DTI interpolation and segmentation \cite{lTB}.
 These results exploit the fact that the left population minimizers of total Bregman divergences are weighted generalized $f$-means \cite{lTB}.
 In the general context of clustering, and also for reasons related to statistics and maximum likelihood estimation \cite{svOB}, it is important to characterize further the population minimizers of total Bregman divergences: important questions include the characterization of their right population minimizers and the exhaustivity of these divergences for their population minimizers.
+In the context of clustering, the results of \cite{lTB} also contribute to the advocacy that clustering is in fact a domain dependent method \cite{vwgCS}, thereby raising the question of how we may generalize further the set of candidate (total or ordinary) Bregman divergences, while keeping good properties, from which one may select the best candidates to solve a particular problem.

-In this paper, we address these questions in a setting which generalizes in two ways total Bregman divergences.
-First, we consider a superclass of total Bregman divergences that we define as conformal divergences, which is a strict generalization of total Bregman divergences and ordinary Bregman divergences.
-Second, we consider a coordinate system which is not the usual dually flat affine coordinate system of (total, ordinary) Bregman divergences, but a recent generalization in information geometry due to Amari, known as the $(u,v)$-geometric structure \cite{aTQ,aIG}, in which two coordinate mappings $u$ and $v$ define the gradient of the generator of the Bregman divergence.
+In this paper, we address these questions in a setting which generalizes in two ways total and ordinary Bregman divergences.
+First, we consider a superset of total Bregman divergences and ordinary Bregman divergences that we define as conformal divergences.
+Second, we consider a coordinate system which is not the usual dually flat affine coordinate system of (total, ordinary) Bregman divergences, but a generalization in information geometry studied by Zhang and Amari, defined as the $(u,v)$-geometric structure \cite{aTQ,aIG,zDF}, in which two coordinate mappings $u$ and $v$ define the gradient (and its reciprocal inverse) of the generator of the Bregman divergence.